African immigration to Europe: Migration flows

-Illegal immigration
+Undocumented immigration

-Illegal immigration from Africa to Europe is significant.
-Many people from underdeveloped African countries embark on the dangerous journey for Europe, in hopes of a better life.
+Undocumented migration from Africa to Europe is significant.
+Many people from less developed African countries embark on the dangerous journey for Europe, in hopes of a better life.
 In parts of Africa, particularly North Africa (Morocco, Mauritania, and Libya), trafficking immigrants to Europe has become more lucrative than drug trafficking.
-Illegal immigration to Europe usually occurs by boat via the Mediterranean Sea, or in some cases by land at the Spanish Enclaves of Ceuta and Melilla, and has made international headlines.
-Many migrants risk serious injury or death during their journey to Europe and most of those whose claims for asylum were unsuccessful are deported back to Africa.
+Undocumented migration to Europe often occurs by boat via the Mediterranean Sea, or in some cases by land at the Spanish Enclaves of Ceuta and Melilla, and has made international headlines.
+Many migrants risk serious injury or death during their journey to Europe and most of those whose asylum requests were unsuccessful are deported back to Africa.
 Libya is the major departure point for illegal migrants setting off for Europe.
+However, undocumented African migrants in Europe have not necessarity entered Europe through unauthorized ways.
+Many of them, have entered with valid visas which they have overstayed.
+Faced with increased exclusion by European migration policies, many African migrants are left with no option than to enter and reside illegally.
+As Apostolos Andrikopoulos wrote, in this context of increased hostility and legal exclusion, many African migrants "turn to kinship in search of security, stability, and predictability".
+Kinship and social relations provide support to unauthorized migrants to deal with the precarity of their legal status.

-Between October 2013 and October 2014, the Italian government ran Operation Mare Nostrum, a naval and air operation intended to reduce illegal immigration to Europe and the incidence of migratory ship wreckages off the coast of Lampedusa.
+Between October 2013 and October 2014, the Italian government ran Operation Mare Nostrum, a naval and air operation intended to reduce unauthorized migration to Europe and the incidence of migratory ship wreckages off the coast of Lampedusa.
 The Italian government ceased the operation as it was judged to be unsustainable, involving a large proportion of the Italian navy.
 The operation was replaced by a more limited joint EU border protection operation, named Operation Triton managed by the EU border agency, Frontex.
 Some other European governments, including Britain's, argued that the operations such as Mare Nostrum and Triton serve to provide an "unintended pull factor" encouraging further migration.

 In 2014, 170,100 illegal migrants were recorded arriving in Italy by sea (an increase from 42,925 arrivals recorded in 2013), 141,484 of them leaving from Libya.
 Most of them came from Syria, the Horn of Africa and West Africa.

 The issue returned to international headlines with a series of migrant shipwrecks, part of the 2015 Mediterranean migration crisis.
 The International Organization for Migration (IOM) estimates suggest that between the start of 2015 and the middle of April, 21,000 migrants had reached the Italian coast and 900 migrants had died in the Mediterranean.
 Critics of European policy towards illegal migration in the Mediterranean argue that the cancellation of Operation Mare Nostrum failed to deter migrants and that its replacement with Triton "created the conditions for the higher death toll".

+In September 2023, over 120 boats, carrying roughly 7,000 migrants from Africa–more than the total population of Lampedusa–arrived on the island within the span of 24 hours.